 Most people expect to experience side effects when receiving treatment.
 However, it is often surprising to survivors that some side effects may linger beyond the treatment period.
 These are called long-term side effects.
 In addition, other side effects called late effects may develop months or even years afterwards.
 Long-term and late effects can include both physical and emotional changes.

-For patients in specific, treatable subgroups (see the Treatment Options section) who received treatment based on guidelines for various cancers of a known primary site, the side effects and post-treatment recommendations are similar to that specific cancer.
-Please refer to the specific cancer type section for more information.
+For patients in specific, treatable subgroups (see the Treatment Options section) who received treatment based on guidelines for various cancers of a known primary site, the side effects and post-treatment recommendations are similar to those of that specific cancer.
+Please refer to that specific cancer type section for more information.
 If you had a treatment known to cause specific late effects, you may have certain physical examinations, scans, or blood tests to help diagnose and manage them.

 Talk with your doctor about your risk of developing such side effects based on the subtype of CUP, your individual treatment plan, and your overall health.